 Tours are available to see how the tea is made and sample a variety of black, green, and white teas, and while ours was a part of the four-day tour we were on, you can book independently as well.

-Expect something much more complex in flavour than your usual cuppa, and luckily, there’s plenty of opportunity to purchase some of the tea to take home.
+Expect something much more complex in flavour than your usual cuppa, and luckily, there’s plenty of opportunities to purchase some of the tea to take home.

 For such a small country, the diversity in climate means there’s a little bit of everything here, making for a holiday that is perfect for the foodie, the outdoorsy, the beach bum, or someone that wants to experience it all.